trisulnsm/trisul-scripts/lua/skeletons/README.md

-each HTTP URI, header, TLS certificate, etc | reassembly_handler read a custom PCAP file or Flow file as input to Trisul |  input_filter listen to alerts from custom sources and feed into Trisul pipeline |  input_filter a custom protocol not supported by Trisul  | protocol_handler control PCAP storage on a per-flow basis | packet_storage
+each HTTP URI, header, TLS certificate, etc | reassembly_handler read a custom PCAP file or Flow file as input to Trisul |  input_filter listen to alerts from custom sources and feed into Trisul pipeline |  input_filter a custom network protocol not supported by Trisul  | protocol_handler control PCAP storage on a per-flow basis | packet_storage
 HTTP file extraction | filex_monitor.lua
 create a new counter group | new_counter_group.lua